Chalconatronite

-Chalconatronite is a carbonate mineral and rare secondary copper mineral that contains copper, sodium, carbon, oxygen, and hydrogen, its chemical formula is Na_{2}Cu(CO_{3})_{2}•3(H_{2}O).
+Chalconatronite is a carbonate mineral and rare secondary copper mineral that contains copper, sodium, carbon, oxygen, and hydrogen, its chemical formula is Na2[Cu(CO3)2]*3H2O.
 Chalconatronite is partially soluble in water, and only decomposes, although chalconatronite is soluble while cold, in dilute acids.
 The name comes from the mineral's compounds, copper ("chalcos" in Greek) and natron, naturally forming sodium carbonate.
 The mineral is thought to be formed by water carrying alkali carbonates (possibly from soil) reacting with bronze.
 Similar minerals include malachite, azurite, and other copper carbonates.
 Chalconatronite has also been found and recorded in Australia, Germany, and Colorado.

 Bronze Disease

 Most chalconatronite formed on bronze and silver that have been treated with either sodium sesquicarbonate or sodium cyanide to prevent corrosion and bronze disease.
 The mineral has also been proven to form on the surface of copper artifacts after being treated with aqueous sodium carbonate.
 This formation by using sodium sesquicarbonate is undesirable by many antique collectors, as the mineral changes the patinas of copper artifacts.
 When the mineral forms, it can replace copper salts within the patina, and turn the color from a rich green to a blue-green or even black.